Massachusetts General Hospital: First successful replantation of a severed limb

-While attempting to hitch a ride on the back of a freight train, Everett Knowles hit an abutment when the train lurched, severing his arm completely at the shoulder.
+While attempting to hitch a ride on the back of a freight train, Everett Knowles (1950–2016), aged 12 at the time, hit an abutment when the train lurched, severing his arm completely at the shoulder.
 He and his arm were rushed to MGH, where a 30 year old Malt conducted the team of surgeons.
 Some doctors prepared Everett for surgery, while others worked on the separated arm.
-First, they rejoined the "chaotically mangled blood vessels, then the bone and finally the skin."
-In the time since the accident, the arm had grown a "deathly gray," but grew steadily pink as the surgery progressed and blood vessels were reattached.
+First, they rejoined the "chaotically mangled blood vessels, then the bone and finally the skin".
+In the time since the accident, the arm had grown a "deathly gray", but grew steadily pink as the surgery progressed and blood vessels were reattached.
 The nerves would be reconnected in a later surgery.

-"All we did," said the modest Dr. Malt, "was apply techniques we've known about for a long time and simply never had occasion to correlate before…The astonishing thing was not the newness of the operation but the teamwork—the way 12 doctors with expert skills, distinguished a collection of authorities as you could find anywhere, were willing to stand by and feed the incomparable extent of their knowledge to me, for no gain other than to know they had contributed."
+"All we did," said the modest Dr. Malt, "was apply techniques we've known about for a long time and simply never had occasion to correlate before...The astonishing thing was not the newness of the operation but the teamwork—the way 12 doctors with expert skills, distinguished a collection of authorities as you could find anywhere, were willing to stand by and feed the incomparable extent of their knowledge to me, for no gain other than to know they had contributed."